Craig A. Evans

-Craig Alan Evans (born January 21, 1952) is an American biblical scholar.
-He is a prolific writer with 70 books and over 600 journal articles and reviews to his name.
+Craig Alan Evans (born January 21, 1952) is an American biblical scholar and Christian apologist.
+He has written 70 books and over 600 journal articles and reviews.

 Career

 He earned his B.A in history and philosophy from Claremont McKenna College, a Master of Divinity from Western Baptist Seminary in Portland, Oregon, and his Master of Arts and Ph.D. in Biblical studies from Claremont Graduate University in southern California.

 He is the Distinguished Research Professor at The Bible Seminary in Katy, Texas, where he is also director of Master of Arts in Biblical History and Archaeology (MABHA) and Master of Arts in Biblical Languages and Culture (MABLC) Graduate Programs.
 Formerly, he was the John Bisagno Distinguished Professor of Christian Origins at Houston Christian University.
 Prior to Houston Christian (formerly Houston Baptist University), he was Payzant Distinguished Professor of New Testament and director of the graduate program at Acadia Divinity College in Wolfville, Nova Scotia, a visiting assistant professor of religious studies at McMaster University and a professor of biblical studies at Trinity Western University.

 Evans was editor of the Bulletin for Biblical Research from 1994 to 2005.